inveniosoftware/docs-invenio-rdm/docs/index.md

 ## Develop

-Once you are ready to dive in and work on your own instance - that is, configure, customize, debug and iterate -, you will want to setup your project for development.
-Various commands are at your disposal and we walk you through the workflow to be effective with them.
+Once you are ready to dive in and work on your own instance - that is, configure, customize, debug, and iterate -, you will want to setup your project for development.
+Various commands are at your disposal and we walk you through the workflow for how to be effective with them.

 [> Getting Started on your Instance](develop/index.md)

 ## Extensions

 InvenioRDM supports a great variety of extensions that can adapt it to your infrastructure.
-It also supports the addition of custom made ones.
+It also supports the addition of custom ones.

 [> Extensions setup](extensions/index.md)